Back to top

 Economic Impact Area 11 (Phase I)

 Economic Impact Area (EIA) 11 includes the urban area of North San José, the community of Alviso and the San José-Santa Clara Regional Wastewater Facility.
-The 2012 Safe, Clean Water Program provided $15 million as a portion of Valley Water’s local share of funding for flood protection improvements in EIA 11.
 There are five reaches under EIA 11 (Phase I).
 See map here.

 Construction work on Reaches 1 through 3 began in December 2021 and is estimated to continue until Summer 2025.
 Reach 1 extends from Alviso Marina to Union Pacific Railroad and Reaches 2 and 3 stretch from the Union Pacific Railroad to Artesian Slough.
 Daily construction hours are 7 a.m. to 5:30 p.m., Monday through Friday, and on weekends if necessary, excluding holidays.
-Work to date has consisted primarily of removing water from the work area, removing the existing berm, and replacing it with a more suitable material foundation for the levee.
-Work crews have set up coffer dams and sheet pile wall systems to isolate the construction area from the surrounding pond areas.
-To date, crews have built the Reach 1 levee alignment to elevation 12 feet and approximately 30% of the Reaches 2-3 levee alignment to elevation 15.2 feet.
+To date, crews have built the Reaches 1 - 3 levee alignment to elevation 15.2 feet and are currently installing rodent control measures along the slopes.
+Approximately 85% of the construction contract has been completed.
 There will be no public access to trail users across the Pond A12, A13, A16, and A17 berms that are within the construction work area.
-See the fact sheet here
+See the fact sheet here.

 Design of Reaches 4 and 5, which extend from the Artesian Slough East to Coyote Creek, are on hold while construction phasing, access points, haul routes, staging, and easements are being addressed with the property owner.
 USACE and the non-federal partners are looking for alternative measures that meet project objectives and reduce construction costs.
 Before being put on hold, 60% levee design plans and specifications were completed in October 2020.